MattyKatos/YTDArchive/README.md

    npm run start
    ```

+## Bot Commands
+   - /downloadmp3 [url] download a video as an MP3
+   - /downloadmp4 [url] download a video as an MP4

 ## Notes
 - Files larger than Discord's upload limit are hosted temporarily on a local HTTP server.
-- The bot automatically cleans up old files from the `downloads/` directory after 5 minutes.
+- The bot automatically cleans up old files from the `downloads/` directory after a time set in minutes in config.yaml (default 5).

 ## Legal Use
 This bot is intended for **archiving purposes only**.
 You should only use it to download content that: